libreswan/libreswan/README.md

 ## Starting Libreswan
 The install will detect the init system used (systemd, upstart, sysvinit, openrc) and should integrate with the linux distribution.
 The service name is called "ipsec".
-For example, on RHEL7, one would use:
+For example, on RHEL8, one would use:

     systemctl enable ipsec.service
     systemctl start ipsec.service

-If unsure of the specific init system used on the system, the "ipsec" command can also be used to start or stop the ipsec service:
+If unsure of the specific init system used on the system, the "ipsec" command can also be used to start or stop the ipsec service.
+This command will auto-detect the init system and invoke it:

     ipsec start
     ipsec stop

+## Status
+For a connection status overview, use: ipsec trafficstatus For a brief status overview, use: ipsec briefstatus For a machine readable global status, use: ipsec globalstatus

 ## Configuration
 Most of the libreswan configuration is stored in /etc/ipsec.conf and